NZMSA/2016-Module-2/5. Typescript/readme.md

 ### 6. Changing code to utilize our new musichandler

 #### 1. Invoke load song
-Before our code didnt really do much once we added a picture, all we got was an emoticon.
+Before our code didn’t really do much once we added a picture, all we got was an emoticon.
 So lets use our `loadSong()` function.

 Add the call to `loadSong()` inside `main.ts` at the end of the function `processImage(function (file) {` (after `changeUI();`),